 Looking for easy ways to organize your living room?
-Whether you have a small space or a large space, we have some smart tips and tricks to help you get more storage in your living room and stay organized!
+Whether you have a small space or a large space, check out these 20 simple tips and tricks to help you get more storage in your living room and stay organized!

 Invest in an Entertainment Center

 If you’re limited on space in your living room, it’s a good idea to utilize furniture that can serve multiple purposes.
 Entertainment centers are a great example of this.
 Not only is this versatile piece of furniture a place where you can set up your TV, cable box, and gaming consoles, but it can also be used to display decorative items and store books, magazines, DVDs, remotes, toys, pillows, blankets, and more!

 Organize or Hide Your Remotes